bart from the simpsons - traditional animation

 Rotoscoping

 The live-action will typically be registered and printed out frame by frame.
-The live-action printouts are then covered with another piece of paper, and a lightbox is used to trace the action frame by frame.
+The artist covers the live-action printouts with another piece of paper, and uses a lightbox to trace the action frame by frame.
 Even though the final product is hand-drawn, the motion will be incredibly realistic.

-Rotoscoping is mainly used to support the animation of human figures rendered realistically, such as in Sleeping Beauty, Peter Pan, and Snow White.
+Rotoscoping is commonly used to animate lifelike human characters in movies such as Sleeping Beauty, Peter Pan, and Snow White.

 Legacy and Continued Use

 Numerous animation experts say that traditional animation is still relevant today.
 There are several reasons why it might be back or, at the very least, experiencing a resurgence in popularity.
-Many people think that traditional animation has a certain charm that its computer-generated counterpart lacks and that it is more "artistic" than CG animation
+Some people believe traditional animation has a special charm that computer-generated animation lacks.
+They also think that it is more "artistic" than CG animation

 Of course, traditional animation has its share of challenges.
-For example, it can be labour- and time-intensive and expensive and challenging to find skilled animators.
+For example, it can be labour- and time consuming, expensive, and challenging to find skilled animators.
 But, many people think that traditional animation has more advantages than disadvantages.

-Cel based animation was the dominant animation technique before the advent of digital animation, and it is still used today in some productions, especially for its unique hand-drawn aesthetic.
+Cel-based animation was the primary animation technique before the arrival of digital animation.
+It is still used in some productions for its unique hand-drawn aesthetic.
+Short films often utilise cel animation to bring nostalgia and artistic expression through the classic animation style.